emilymermaid/Personal-website/content/publication/journal-article/index.md

 publication: "*Surveillance & Society, 17*(1/2)"
 publication_short: ""

-On-demand labor platforms are built around user-generated rating systems that entail consumers’ monitoring of workers as a tool for algorithmic labor management.
-The user-generated ratings can directly determine workers’ employability.
-Workers are thus under pressure to score well, though they may lack knowledge about the performance metrics.
-Using in-depth interviews with Uber drivers, this article examines how Uber’s rating system as an engine of anxiety shapes drivers’ work practices through processes of surveillance and normalization.
-Specifically, drivers are prompted to play the rating game, a game that pressures them toward the normalization of platform surveillance and self-discipline for maximizing their ratings.
-The internalization of ratings is channeled through drivers’ reactive practices in the rating game—that is, drivers’ modification of their behavior in response to being evaluated and monitored.
-This article considers the socio-technical conditions under which drivers are subject to the platform surveillance and disciplinary power.
 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.